AMCorvi/Corvi-Vim-Config/README.md

 # The clutch vimrc

-Over the last 8 years @amix have used and tweaked Vim.
+Over the last 8 years @amix has used and tweaked Vim.
 This is @amix's Ultimate vimrc.
-My self being new to vim have decided to start where he has left of on a wild experiment to build on that tool and carry it into the new realm of asyncronous vim editing!!!!!
+My self being new to vim has decided to start where he has left off on a wild experiment to build on that tool and carry it into the new realm of asyncronous vim editing with neovim!!!!!

  ## Note
 * This is a work in progress... 🙊

 ## How to install ?
 The awesome version includes a lot of great plugins, configurations and color schemes that make Vim a lot better.
 To install it simply do following: